convox/docs/docs/reference/rack-parameters.md

 ### SwapSize

 Default swap volume size in GB.
+Set this value to 0 to disable swap.

 | Default value | `5` |